alexholehouse/pufferfish/readme.md

 Which is to say you take an input file (which must exist) and an output file (which can exits, if it does it will be overwritten) and use either `-c` flag to indicate compress or `-d` flag to indicate decompress.

 ## Installation
+At the moment the software is only on for linux, although it's pure C++ so porting into a windows command line tool should be fairly straightforward (minial OS interaction through POSIX compliant means).

+1. Compile using make

+    make

+2. Done.
+To make it a system-wide executable you'll need to copy the binary to your /usr/bin directory or add the binary's dirctory to the $PATH variable.

+## Functionality
+Pretty limited at present, but things currently being added include

+* Define free memory usage from command line
+* Output formatting options
+* Installation scripts to offer system wide installation
+* Search NCBI BLAST using a compressed file (i.e. decompress in background and run a search using the web API - this might be a bit over the top)
+* Improved performance through a number of avenuesdifferent architechture testing and parallelization
+    * Parallelization (and associated customization)
+    * Algorithmic optimization
+    * Advanced compression structuring
+* Direct transmission link (i.e. no centralized server but direct P2P transmission)
+* Hilarious logo (less of a priority)